grayhemp/pgcookbook/database_server_configuration.md

 and install all the needed satellite software, like replication systems and connection poolers.

-Now update `sysctl.conf`.
+A lot of configuration parameters we are going set do will be in `sysctl.conf`.
 To not reboot the server, these settings can be set like it is shown below.
 You'll need `sudo` to do this.

     sysctl -w some.parameter=some_value